Lodging Type: Lodge

 Gondar was founded in 1636 by the Emperor Fasiladas, and is often referred to as the Camelot of Africa.
 Set in a landscape of striking mountains, it was the Royal Capital of Ethiopia until 1868.
 The castles and churches here, built by the Emperor and his descendants, have been designated a UNESCO World Heritage Site.

-To request availability / quotation, add Mayleko Lodge, Gondar, to your shortlist.
+To request availability / quotation, add Mayleko Lodge, Gondar, to your list.

 Established as the capital by Emperor Fasiladas in 1636, Gondar was the Royal Capital of Ethiopia until the 1860s.
 The castles and palaces built during these years have led Gondar to be referred to as the Camelot of Africa, and to be designated a UNESCO World Heritage Site.
 Since the demise ...